 Community Impact Grants

-The United Way 2019 granting is now open.
+The United Way 2019 granting is now completed.

 Community Impact Special Project Grants – one-time funding for community agencies